Women in Jordan: Operative legal framework

 The current operating framework for women's rights in Jordan includes the Jordanian Constitution, a civil status code, the Personal Status Law and international law regarding human rights.
 Traditional and cultural ideals of femininity also effect how women are viewed and treated in Jordan.
 Jordanian women, however, did not receive the right to vote until 1974.
-This was fairly late for the region, as Israel, Syria, Lebanon, Egypt, Yemen, Turkey and Iran had all granted women suffrage by 1967.
+This was fairly late for the region, where many other countries had all granted women suffrage by 1967.